octoshrimpy/quik/README.md

 ## **Introduction**

-UP SMS is a next-generation SMS app designed exclusively for the UP Phone.
-By building on the foundation of [QuikSMS](https://github.com/octoshrimpy/quik), this application provides seamless communication with added features, a branded interface, and performance optimizations.
+UP SMS is a new SMS app designed for the UP Phone.
+By building on the foundation of [QuikSMS](https://github.com/octoshrimpy/quik), this application provides seamless communication with added features, a branded interface, and  customizations.

 ## **Features**

 - **Custom Branding:** User interface aligned with Unplugged's branding.
-- **Enhanced Security:** Advanced measures to protect user data and messages.
+- **Privacy:** Follows Unplugged's privacy policy.
 - **Group Messaging:** Effortlessly send messages to multiple contacts.
 - **Quick Reply:** Respond directly from notifications.